pouchdb/pouchdb/docs/_guides/index.md

 However, all three of these databases share the same **CouchDB sync protocol**.
 This means that PouchDB can sync with either one of them, and you can always swap out one database for another.
 You're never locked in.

-In a sense, these databases are like competiting phone companies, and the CouchDB sync protocol is the underlying telephony infrastructure.
+In a sense, these databases are like competing phone companies, and the CouchDB sync protocol is the underlying telephony infrastructure.

 CouchDB's one-two punch: HTTP and sync
 ----------